Closing a Business in Vietnam: Legal Steps and Common Pitfalls

 Many businesses underestimate the procedural and documentation burden involved in formal company closure.
 Common pitfalls include:

-These errors not only delay the process but may result in fines or legal complications that follow stakeholders after exit.
+These errors can delay the process and may result in fines or legal complications that follow stakeholders after their exit.

 Special Considerations for Foreign-Owned Enterprises

 Foreign Direct Investment (FDI) companies have a few additional requirements and considerations that differ from those of domestic businesses.
-These requirements apply not only to wholly foreign-owned enterprises (WFOEs), but also to joint ventures and representative offices.
+These requirements apply both to wholly foreign-owned enterprises (WFOEs), and to joint ventures and representative offices.

 Key legal and regulatory steps include:

-- Notify MPI or DPI: Depending on the level of investment licensing, either the Ministry of Planning and Investment (MPI) or the local Department of Planning and Investment (DPI) must be notified of the closure.
+• Notify MOF or DOF: Depending on the level of investment licensing, either the Ministry of Finance (MOF) or the local Department of Finance (DOF) must be notified of the closure.

-- Representative office closure: Representative offices, governed by Decree 07/2016/ND-CP, follow a separate dissolution process that includes notifying the licensing body, tax authority, and closing bank accounts.
+• Representative office closure: Representative offices, governed by Decree No. 07/2016/ND-CP, follow a separate dissolution process that includes notifying the licensing body, tax authority, and closing bank accounts.

 Additional complexities foreign businesses may encounter include: